jeremygustafson/StargateAtlantis/Readme.md

 and add this line to the bottom (this will execute the script we created in an earlier step)

 ```
-@/bin/bash 'sleep 15 ; /home/pi/Desktop/StargateAtlantisCommand.sh'
+@/bin/bash /home/pi/Desktop/StargateAtlantisCommand.sh
 ```

 Reboot your Pi, and the webpage should launch on its attached display automatically!
+(Note: there's a race condition here where the webpage might try to open before the stargate software is running in the background; in that case just wait a minute then tap "reload" in the browser).

 ### Screensaver